abbodi1406/BatUtil/OfficeScrubber/README.md

 Additionally, when uninstalling Office 2013+ on Windows 8 or later, the licenses will be left installed in the system SPP token store

+* `OfficeScrubberAIO.cmd` is a standalone variant that have the binaries embedded, and it require Windows Powershell

 ## Scrub ALL Overview

 * By default, this operation will remove detected versions only